hxp-plus/hxp-dvorak-windows/README.md

 # hxp-dvorak-windows
 ## The windows version of hxp-dvorak keyboard layout

-# Descirption of These Files
+# Descirptions of These Files

 `hxp-dvorak.ahk`: An AutoHotKey Script to Change